Purim Tips for Parents

-Prof. Yehezkel Waisman, Director of the Emergency Medicine Department (ER) at Schneider Children’s, notes that every Purim, children arrive at the hospital suffering from various wounds and injuries typical of the holiday and recommends how these can be prevented:
+Dr. Ron Berant, Director of the Emergency Medicine Department (ER) at Schneider Children’s, notes that every Purim, children arrive at the hospital suffering from various wounds and injuries typical of the holiday.
+In addition, this year more than ever, because of the wearing of masks and the mandatory use of Alcogel - both of which are highly inflammable –it is important that parents pay extra special attention and care when children are near any source of fire.

 Costumes and Make-Up: